FreeDSx/LDAP/docs/Server/General-Usage.md

 $server->run();
 ```

-The above would pass on a RootDSE request as a proxy and send it back to the client.

 ## StartTLS SSL Certificate Support

 To allow clients to issue a StartTLS command against the LDAP server you need to provide an SSL certificate, key, and